 - The readpast option applies only to data-only-locked tables. readpast is ignored if it is specified for an allpages-locked table. - The readpast option is incompatible with the holdlock option.
-If both are specified in the same select command, an error is generated and the command terminates. - If the session-wide isolation level is 3, the readpast option is ignored. - If the transaction isolation level for a session is 0, update commands using readpast do not issue warning messages.
+If both are specified in the same select command, an error is generated and the command terminates. - If the session-wide isolation level is 3, the readpast option is ignored.

+• If the transaction isolation level for a session is 0, update commands using readpast do not issue warning messages.
 For datapages-locked tables, these commands modify all rows on all pages that are not locked with incompatible locks.
-For datarows-locked tables, they affect all rows that are not locked with incompatible locks.

-- If an update command with the readpast option applies to two or more text columns, and the first text column checked has an incompatible lock on it, readpast locking skips the row.
+For datarows-locked tables, they affect all rows that are not locked with incompatible locks. • If n update command with readpast applies to two or more text columns, and the first text column checked has an incompatible lock on it, readpast locking skips the row.
 If the column does not have an incompatible lock, the command acquires a lock and modifies the column.
-Then, if any subsequent text column in the row has an incompatible lock on it, the command blocks until it can obtain a lock and modify the column. - For more information on readpast locking, see the Performance and Tuning Guide.

-- The use of a from clause or a qualified table or column name are Transact-SQL extensions detected by the FIPS flagger.
-Updates through a join view or a view of which the target list contains an expression are Transact-SQL extensions that cannot be detected until run time and are not flagged by the FIPS flagger. - The use of variables. - readpast update permission defaults to the table or view owner, who can transfer it to other users.
+Then, if any subsequent text column in the row has an incompatible lock on it, the command blocks until it can obtain a lock and modify the column. • See the Performance and Tuning Guide for more on readpast.
+Standards ANSI SQL - Compliance level: Entry-level compliant.
+The following are Transact-SQL extensions: • The use of a from clause or a qualified table or column name are Transact-SQL extensions detected by the FIPS flagger.
+Updates through a join view or a view of which the target list contains an expression are Transact-SQL extensions that cannot be detected until run time and are not flagged by the FIPS flagger. • The use of variables. • readpast Permissions update permission defaults to the table or view owner, who can transfer it to other users.
 If set ansi_permissions is on, you need update permission on the table being updated and, in addition, you must have select permission on all columns appearing in the where clause and on all columns following the set clause.
 By default, ansi_permissions is off.
+Auditing Values in event and extrainfo columns of sysaudits are: Audit Com mand or

 Event Audit option Command or access audited Information in extrainfo

-70 update update to a table • Roles - Current active roles
+70 update update to a table • Roles - current active roles

 Keywords or options - update or writetext

 • Previous value - NULL

 • Current value - NULL

-• Other information - NULL
+Other information - NULL

-• Proxy information - Original login name, if set proxy in effect
+• Proxy information - original login name, if set proxy is in effect

-Event Audit option Command or access audited Information in extrainfo 71 update update to a view Roles - Current active roles Keywords or options - update or writetext • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - Original login name, if set proxy in effect See also nmands alter table, crea te default, create index, create rule, create trigger, • tem procedures sp_bir ndefault, sp_bindrule, sp_help, sp_helpartition, t, sp_unbindrule update all statistics statistics on a single data partition.
+Event Audit option Command or access audited Information in extrainfo 71 update update to a view Roles - current active roles Keywords or options - update or writetext • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - original login name, if set proxy is in effect See also D Commar nds alter table, create default, create index, create rule, create trigger, insert, where clause System procedures sp_bindefault, sp_bindrule, sp_help, sp_helpartition, sp_helpindex, sp_unbindefault, sp_unbindrule update all statistics